ashish-augustine/react-typescript-fitness/README.md

-# Evolutionary Fitness App - React / Typescript
+#  Fitness App - React / Typescript

  Terminal commands to run this project:
  --------------------------------------